kathgironpe/sinatra-pg-grape/README.md

-# Sinatra PG Grape Template
+# Sinatra PostgreSQL Grape Template

 ## What is this good for?